SNPGuard/snp-guard/README.md

   measurement.
 Default: `1`.
 - `POLICY`: The SEV-SNP launch policy.
 Default: `0x30000`.

+**Caution**: The make command above adds the `console=ttyS0` option to the kernel command line of the VM.
+This enables console output from the VM on the terminal, making it much easier to follow the steps in this manual and to debug potential errors.
+However, this is not a secure production setup, as all console data passes through unencrypted host memory.
+In addition, it increases the attack surface of the hypervisor.
+If you are running the VM locally this does not matter, but for a remote production setup, you should remove this option from the Makefile (overriding the `KERNEL_CMDLINE` parameter) and only log in via SSH.

 ### Step 3: Verify guest integrity

 Now, after the guest has booted, we can connect to it via SSH and get an